How to do a Simple Mid-year Homeschool Assessment

 Here are a few tips for you and your kids:

 • Start by having a specific place for your school stuff.
 Then put everything back at the end of every day.
-Again, if this is new to you, just keep working on it!
-You’ll get there.
+Again, if this is new to you, just keep working on it as you’re comfortable.

 • Vary the cleaning routine by sometimes playing a song with a good beat or singing a “cleaning song.”